DexterHuang/CyberCodeOnline/mobile-tutorial/account.md

 ## Creating an Account

-Currently you are able to use Google, Apple or any email account to register.
+Currently you can only use Google, Apple or any email accounts to register.
-You will then be taken to a screen where you pick your username.
-Make sure to choose wisely as this is permanent and cannot be changed for now.
+You will be then taken to a screen where you will choose your username.
+Please make sure to choose wisely as this is permanent and cannot be changed for now.

 ## Logging in